Macawls/blog/content/post/Check-In/index.md

 ## Dev Updates
 I'm really excited for next semester because we'll have two programming modules instead of one.
 Apparently we're going to be doing some OpenGL with C++ and Kotlin with Android
 Studio which is really cool.
-I'm super burn out of any and all things Unity related.
+I'm super burnt out of any and all things Unity related.

 <hr>